apex/up/docs/04-configuration.md

 ## Stages & Custom Domains

-By defining a stage and its `domain`, Up knows it will need to create a free SSL certificate for `gh-polls.com`, setup the DNS records, and map the domain to API Gateway.
+By defining a stage and its `domain`, Up knows it will need to create a free SSL certificate—`gh-polls.com` in the following example—setup the DNS records, and map the domain to API Gateway.
+SSL certificates are managed via [AWS ACM](https://aws.amazon.com/certificate-manager/) which automatically renew for you, there's no additional work or cost associated with them.

 ```json
 {